dawson-org/dawson-cli/README.md

 ## Contributing
 [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg?style=plastic)](https://github.com/Flet/semistandard)
 Any contribution is very welcome!
 You may pick an Issue, fork and start working on that.
 Should you need any guidance or help please ask :)

+We are currently testing only functions that are involved in the Template generation.

 <!-- Contributors START
 Simone_Lusenti lusentis https://twitter.com/Lanzone31 code infra doc tests example